Due to the lapse in federal government funding, NASA is not updating this website.

 NASA, ESA, STScI, and G. Piotto (Università degli Studi di Padova) and E. Noyola (Max Planck Institut für extraterrestrische Physik)

 This beautiful image features the globular star cluster M75.
-Discovered in 1780 by Pierre Méchain, M75 was also observed by Charles Messier and added to his catalog later that year.
+Pierre Méchain discovered M75 in August of 1780.
+Charles Messier observed the cluster in October 1780 and added it to his catalog after determining its position.

 Located in the western part of Sagittarius, M75 has a magnitude of 8.6.
-The cluster is surprisingly easy to see in binoculars and telescopes thanks to it being extremely condensed in the center.
-However, because of its compact nature, M75 can barely be distinguished from a star when viewed in binoculars.
-Telescopes that are 10 inches across or larger are needed to resolve some of the stars in the cluster.
+The cluster holds some 400,000 stars and is surprisingly easy to see in binoculars and telescopes thanks to its extremely condensed center of stars.
+However, because of its compact nature, M75 looks very similar to a star when viewed in binoculars.
+Telescopes 10 inches across or larger should be able to resolve some of the stars in the cluster.
 September is the best month to observe M75.

 This Hubble image of M75 is a composite of observations taken in near-infrared and visible light using the Wide Field and Planetary Camera 2 and the Wide Field Camera 3.
 The image features the bright central core of M75 and its surrounding stars.
 The Hubble observations were made to help astronomers better understand the stellar populations in globular clusters and to investigate the clusters’ potential for harboring central, intermediate-mass black holes (with approximately one hundred to one million times the mass of our Sun).